dxos/cli/packages/cli/README.md

 ## Upgrade

-An older version of DxOS CLI could be upgraded via `wire upgrade` command.
+An older version of the CLI could be upgraded via `wire upgrade` command.

 ```
 $ wire version